Kanarath/Sock_Spy/contributing.md

 If you have any questions or need further clarification, please open an issue on the repository or contact the maintainers.

----

-*This Contribution Policy is intended to support the responsible development and maintenance of Sock Spy as an educational tool.
-All contributors are expected to review and abide by these guidelines before making any submissions.*